Review · Other Supplements

 What Superconductor Slim claims to be

 The product name itself is a physics word salad.
 Superconductors are materials that conduct electricity without resistance at very low temperatures.
 Human metabolism runs on ATP, enzymes, and ion gradients — none of which require or benefit from superconducting materials.
-The name is meant to sound advanced; it does not describe anything real about the supplement.
+The name is meant to sound advanced; it doesn’t describe anything real about the supplement.

 What you actually get